I’ll answer my own question. Of course it will.

 I ended my last blog by suggesting that another Revolution is on the horizon and would give you an “early warning” about it.

-Here’s why I see.
+Here’s what I see.

 On the hardware side, I think we must take note of the efforts to develop better hardware, the so-called Quantum Computers.